 To prevent further involvement with the juvenile justice system.

-Upon receiving the complaint, the Intake and Diversion Program Coordinator will notify the youth and his/her parents in writing of the date and time of the scheduled Intake and Diversion conference.
-This conference will be scheduled within ten (10) days of the Intake and Diversion Program Coordinator’s receipt of the complaint.
-In order to participate in the Intake and Diversion Program, the youth must admit the charges stated in the complaint are substantially true.
-If the youth denies or disputes the charges stated in the complaint, the scheduled conference will be cancelled and the complaint will then be filed in the Belmont County Juvenile Court for the youth to respond to the charge(s) in Court.
+Upon receiving the complaint, the Diversion Program Coordinator will notify the youth and his/her parents in writing the date and time of the scheduled Diversion conference.
+This conference will be scheduled within ten (10) days of the Diversion Program Coordinator’s receipt of the complaint.
+In order to participate in the Diversion Program, the youth must admit the charges stated in the complaint are substantially true.
+If the youth denies or disputes the charges stated in the complaint, the scheduled conference will be canceled and the complaint will then be filed in the Belmont County Juvenile Court for the youth to respond to the charge(s) in Court.

-The youth and his/her parent(s) are required to attend the Intake and Diversion conference at which time the following will occur:
+The youth and his/her parent(s) are required to attend the Diversion conference at which time the following will occur:

-The Intake & Diversion Program Coordinator introduces herself and gets acquainted with the youth and parents.
-The youth and parents are also asked to provide information concerning the youth, the family and the alleged offense.
-The Intake & Diversion Coordinator reads the complaint or police report to the youth and parents.
-At this time, in order to participate in the Intake and Diversion Program the youth must admit the charges stated in the complaint are substantially true.
-If the youth admits to the offense, the conference will continue, and the Intake & Diversion Program Coordinator will assess the youth and family for concerns.
+The Diversion Program Coordinator introduces herself and gets acquainted with the youth and parents.
+The youth and parents are also asked to provide information concerning the youth, the family, and the alleged offense.
+The Diversion Coordinator reads the complaint or police report to the youth and parents.
+At this time, in order to participate in the Diversion Program, the youth must admit the charges stated in the complaint are substantially true.
+If the youth admits to the offense, the conference will continue, and the Diversion Program Coordinator will assess the youth and family for concerns.
 This is done in an effort to link the youth and his/her family to appropriate community resources.
-If the youth denies the offense or chooses not to participate in the Belmont County Juvenile Court Intake and Diversion Program, the conference will end, and the complaint will be filed in the Belmont County Juvenile Court for the youth to respond to the charge(s) in Court.
+If the youth denies the offense or chooses not to participate in the Belmont County Juvenile Court Diversion Program, the conference will end, and the complaint will be filed in the Belmont County Juvenile Court for the youth to respond to the charge(s) in Court.
 The final stage of the conference involves the youth accepting responsibility for the offense by signing an Agreed Order wherein he/she commits to abide by certain terms and conditions.
 The youth’s parent(s) or guardian(s) also signs this Order.

-The terms and conditions of the Intake and Diversion Program Agreed Order are highly variable and depend upon the offense, the youth and the family needs.
-The typical time frame of involvement in the Intake & Diversion Program is ninety (90) days; however, this time may be extended if necessary.
-The Intake and Diversion Program Coordinator works extensively with school officials, law enforcement agencies and various agencies providing mental health and drug/alcohol counseling.
-While participating in the Intake and Diversion Program, the youth may expect the Intake and Diversion Program Coordinator to contact school officials regarding the youth’s attendance and compliance with school rules and regulations; request the youth to submit to random drug and alcohol testing; perform random curfew checks to ensure compliance; and request status reports from agencies providing mental health or drug/alcohol counseling to Intake and Diversion Program participants.
+The terms and conditions of the Diversion Program Agreed Order are highly variable and depend upon the offense, the youth, and the family needs.
+The typical time frame of involvement in the Diversion Program is ninety (90) days; however, this time may be extended if necessary.
+The Diversion Program Coordinator works extensively with school officials, law enforcement agencies, and various agencies providing mental health and drug/alcohol counseling.
+While participating in the Diversion Program, the youth may expect the Diversion Program Coordinator to contact school officials regarding the youth’s attendance and compliance with school rules and regulations; request the youth to submit to random drug and alcohol testing; perform random curfew checks to ensure compliance, and request status reports from agencies providing mental health or drug/alcohol counseling to Diversion Program participants.

 Guardian Ad Litem Program

 The Belmont County Juvenile Court utilizes Guardian Ad Litems (G.A.L.) to advocate for young people who are involved in the juvenile justice system.
-G.A.L.’s are court appointed volunteers who do not act as an attorney, but serve as an advisor to the court regarding the child’s best interests.
-G.A.L.’s speak with the child and other interested parties relevant to the case and prepare a written report for the court.
-The responsibility of the G.A.L. continues until completion of the case.
-A G.A.L. may be appointed for any youth involved with the juvenile court who are delinquent, dependant, neglected, or abused children.
-Training programs are required annually for court appointed G.A.L. advocates.
+G.A.L.’s are court-appointed volunteers who do not act as an attorney but serve as an advisor to the court regarding the child’s best interests.
+G.A.L. speak with the child and other interested parties relevant to the case and prepare a written report for the court.
+The responsibility of the G.A.L. continues until the completion of the case.
+A G.A.L. may be appointed for any youth involved with the juvenile court who are delinquent, dependant, neglected or abused children.
+Training programs are required annually for court-appointed G.A.L. advocates.

 The Mock Trial Program